Bachelor's Degree Information

 A student's degree application is the final step in the registration process of their degree.
 The application will need to be submitted along with signed Major and/or Minor Evaluation Forms to our Degree Evaluators.

-Degree Evaluation compares WWU and transfer course work against degree requirements.
-Degree Evaluation is not designed to replace advisors, but it is a great tool to make the path to graduation day an easier one.
-Students can initiate an online Degree Evaluation via Web4U.
+Degree Works compares WWU and transfer course work against degree requirements for students with a catalog year of 2016-2017 and later.
+Degree Works is not designed to replace advisors, but it is a great tool to make the path to graduation day an easier one.
+Students can access Degree Works via Web4U.

 Western allows a maximum of 135 quarter (90 semester) credits to transfer from any combination of regionally accredited institutions, including no more than 105 quarter (70 semester) lower division credits.
 Additional coursework, which exceeds this amount, may be used to meet specific requirements, but additional credits will not be allowed to count toward the 180 credit requirement for graduation.